 The team, which includes engineers and health and safety specialists, has previously worked on Brazil’s São Paulo–Guarulhos International Airport in preparation for the World Cup and is also engaged in Zambia, Mozambique, and Liberia.

 According to Acsa’s latest financials, it makes about R3.3-billion of its R6.9-billion annual revenues from noncore functions.
+Revenue from its core aeronautical business declined by R1.6-billion from March 2017.

 The bulk of noncore revenue comes from retail, property rentals, parking and car hire.